 The research interests of our team are broad and varied within the realm of evolutionary biology, using field manipulation experiments combined with laboratory experiments, as well as observations of natural variation.

 We have four main research areas:

 - Effects of environmental change on coral reef organisms.
-We investigate how both climate change and anthropogenic stressors (motorboat-noise, tourism and Artificial Light at Night - ALAN) affect behaviour, stress hormones, reproductive hormones and metabolic rate in reef fish and whether they show the capacity for habituation.
+We investigate how both climate change (anemone bleaching) and anthropogenic stressors (motorboat-noise, tourism and Artificial Light at Night - ALAN) affect behaviour, stress hormones, reproductive hormones and metabolic rate in reef fish and whether they show the capacity for habituation.
 Model species include anemonefish and the cleaner-client interaction.